jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - echo chambers end when we change tools, so we automatically mix and match them when we change tools.

-When someone is telling you a story, and the hero and villian, and their philosophies, always argue back and forth about who lied or who was wrong, you're watching the public facing ideologies battle to put you inside their echo chamber.
+When someone is telling you a story, and the hero and villian, and their philosophies, always argue back and forth who was "wrong", you're watching the public facing ideologies battle to put you inside their respective echo chamber.

 You are being told a fake story because there is no conclusion; just endless pages waiting to be filled with your time and money.

-Echo chambers don't like happy endings, or sad endings, because any conclusion forces an assessment on whether the hero, his philosophy, and his chosen tools changed the world or not.
+Echo chambers don't like happy endings, or sad endings, because any conclusion forces an assessment on whether the hero, his true philosophy, and his chosen tools changed the world or not.
 Today's ideologues are not Cinderella, mixed-martial artists, doctors, or scientists searching for the best possible tools and techniques needed to fix a problem.
-Rather, ideologues are like the stepmother, saying they are impartial and fair, while in reality trying sell you their chosen tools and techniques.
+Rather, ideologues are like the stepmother or old martial arts teachers saying they are impartial and fair, while in reality trying sell you their chosen tools and techniques.

 Ideologues have reason to fight over your purchases.
 Because, whichever ideology sells itself as the single source of truth, makes their tools the levers of power in society.

 Without mixed-ideological politics, it's winner takes all.

 That's why one ideology says green technology is a must to secure a properous future, while another says it's the enemy going to drive your family into debt.
 One ideology says gun ownership is killing innocent lives, another says guns are saving you from tyranical government.
 One side says government run healthcare is the only option for a healthy society, while another says corporate health-care is your only hope to stay alive.

 And on and on the fued continues over cable news shows, Twitter, and society at large.
 Ideologues constantly fight over which tools are best.
 There is no compromise possible because ideologies are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve every one of your problems.

 Remember, it was only when curious people said, "what descipline is best?" and engaged in real fights and looked at the evidence, that the illusion of being a "single-source of truth" was erased from all but the most stubborn martial arts.

-Today's ideologues don't have the freedom martial artists or medical professionals have to embrace conclusions and honestly reflect on their effectiveness in helping solve your problems.
+Today's ideologues don't have the freedom of modern martial artists or medical professionals have to embrace being a sub-disciplines with recognized strengths and weaknesses.
+They can't accept conclusions and honestly reflect on their effectiveness in helping solve your problems.
 One side can't rise taxes, the other can't cut them.
 One side fights unionzation as evil, while the other defends it as perfect.
 One side wants to expand government oversight and social programs, another wants to dismantle them both.
 Tools and techniques are always black or white for today's ideologues because they must pretend to be the single source of truth.

 Tools are of course neither perfect or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.

 To escape echo chambers, and embrace mixed-ideological politics, all you must do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not disloyal to medical doctors.
-When a biologist says "I don't know, ask a chemist" she's not being a bad biologist.
+When a biologist says "I don't know, ask a neuroscientist" she's not being a bad biologist.
 This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.
 Sub-disciplines are free to admit their limitaions and don't have to pretend they have all the answers.

 Fighters overcome opponents.
 Patients battle diseases.
 Scientists research Nature.
 Cinderella had an evil stepfamily.